Andrew-Carlson/Credit_Risk_Analysis/README.md

 5) Combinatorial approach of over- and undersampling using imbalanced-learn's SMOTEENN algorithm and logistic regression with scikit-learn: **0.71**
 6) imbalanced-learn's ClusterCentroid algorithm and logistic regression with scikit-learn: **0.66**<br/>

-The F1-scores showed a similar trend with the EasyEnsembleClassifier algorithm having the highest and the ClusteredCentroids having the lowest.
+The F1-scores showed a similar trend with the EasyEnsembleClassifier algorithm having the highest and the ClusteredCentroids having the lowest. <br/>

+With these results, the best model to implement in determining credit risk of loan applicants is imbalanced-learn's EasyEnsembleClassifier.